DeterminateSystems/nix-installer/README.md

 - offering users with a failing install the chance to do a best-effort revert
 - improving performance by maximizing parallel operations
 - supporting a expanded test suite including 'curing' cases
-- supporting SELinux and OSTree based distributions without asking users to make compromises
+- supporting SELinux and OSTree-based distributions without asking users to make compromises
 - operating as a single, static binary with external dependencies such as `openssl`, only calling existing system tools (like `useradd`) where necessary
 - As a MacOS remote build target, ensures `nix` is not absent from path